 Avoid personal vehicles

-Also, try to mix up your travelling.
-Sometimes, the cab you’re booking might have surge pricing.
+Also, try to mix up your traveling.
+Sometimes, the cab you’re looking for might have surge pricing.
 Or the bus you’re planning to travel by is particularly crowded that day.
 Maybe, the flight you’re looking for is not available.
 You probably are short on time.
 Life is unpredictable, and don’t expect it to play according to your routine.

 When you book a room at a hotel, you try to find one under your budget and meet your requirements.
 On your way to the room, you go past the luxury suites and wish that you’re staying in them instead.